tasxatzial/search-engine-trec-fair-ranking-19/README.md

 * Query expansion using deep learning models:
   * Statistical Dictionary [Glove](https://nlp.stanford.edu/projects/glove/).
   * Lexical Dictionary [WordNet](https://wordnet.princeton.edu/) ([extJWNL](http://extjwnl.sourceforge.net/) library).
-* Calculation of Pagerank scores.
+* Pagerank ranking.
-* Final document ranking is determined using both the retrieval model score and the Pagerank score.
 * Option to use stemming.
 * Option to use a list of stopwords.
 * Evaluation of the engine using a judgements file.

 ## Indexing

-Indexing took 2h:30m on a i9-9900k with 64GB DDR4 RAM and 1TB SSD (single thread).
+Indexing took 2h:30m on a i9-9900k with 64GB DDR4 RAM and 1TB SSD.
 Both stemming and stopwords were enabled.
 235 partial indexes were created, these were then merged to create the final index.

 ## Evaluation

-635 queries from a judgements file were used for the evaluation of the engine.
+635 queries from a judgements file were used for the engine evaluation.

 * The average of the average precision scores is between 70.03 and 71.69.
 * The average of the nDCG scores is between 80.46 and 81.8.
-* Average search time for finding the top 1 million documents was between 0.5s and 0.84s (single thread).
+* Average search time for finding the top 1 million documents was between 0.5s and 0.84s.

 These numbers depend on the search parameters (retrieval model/query expansion/pagerank).

 ## Results

-The [results](results/) folder contains a complete log of the indexing & evaluation results including a simple analysis of the graph structure of the citations.
+The '[results](results/)' folder contains a complete log of the indexing & evaluation results including a simple analysis of the graph structure of the citations.

-## Efficiency

-This is a single threaded program.
-A lot of effort went into optimizations:

-* Fast creation of the index files.
-* Low disk/mem usage during the creation of the index files.
-* Fast search.
-* Fast computation & low disk/mem usage during the calculation of the pagerank scores.

 ## Compile

-Java (8 or 11) & Maven 3.6.3
+Java (8 or 11) & Maven 3.6

-From the command line switch to the root folder of the project and execute:
+From the command line switch to the root directory of the project and run:

     mvn dependency:copy-dependencies
     mvn package

-The first command should copy all .jar dependecies in the 'target/dependency' folder.
+The first command should copy all .jar dependencies in the 'target/dependency' directory.
 The second command should build the final executable jar file in the 'target' folder.

 ## Run

 ### Running the project without a GUI

-Write the code that will be executed in the main function of the class gr.csd.uoc.hy463.themis.Themis.
-Compile the project as specified in the [compile](#Compile) section.
-Finally, switch to the 'target' folder and run the project as:
+Write all code in the main function of the class gr.csd.uoc.hy463.themis.Themis.
+Compile the project then switch to the 'target' folder and run:

     java -Xmx32G -jar fairness-trec-2020-1.0-SNAPSHOT.jar

 ### Running the project with a GUI

 The GUI gives us access to most of the needed functionality.
-To enable the GUI, switch to the 'target' folder and run the project as:
+Switch to the 'target' folder and run:

     java -Xmx32G -jar fairness-trec-2020-1.0-SNAPSHOT.jar gui

+We need a 32G heap size only when recreating the index to ensure sufficient memory for the process.

+## Query output

 Currently the GUI displays only the top 10 results.

-Full document information is retrieved only for the top 50 results when the VSM/Okapi models are used and for all results when the boolean model is used.
-Extending the GUI to support different values should be trivial since the required functions have already been implemented.
+* When using the VSM/Okapi models, document fields are retrieved only for the top 50 results.
+* When using the boolean model, document fields are retrieved for all results.
+Querying the collection is very fast only when the document ID is returned.

+The above values are hardcoded, but the program can be easily modified to support any values.

 ## Configuration